yandex/rep/docs/reproducibility.rst

 * Scientific libraries (specially libraries of machine learning) usually either deprecated, or evolve and have to break backward compatibility.
-  Nobody wants to use old libraries but nobody wants to face problems of evolving libraries
+  Nobody wants to use old libraries but nobody wants to face problems of evolving libraries.

-* Apart from main libraries you use directly, there are numerous dependencies and dependencies of dependencies.
+* Apart from the main libraries you use directly, there are numerous dependencies and dependencies of dependencies.
   Just to give an idea: minimalistic python for data (numpy + scipy + matplotlib) distribution already takes ~1GB.

-  Same situation with ROOT / MATLAB / R / any other scientific environment.
+  The same situation with ROOT / MATLAB / R / any other scientific environment.

 * It's not a good idea to hope on setting versions of `pip` dependencies.

   There are numerous dependencies (compilers/linkers/headers/utilities/BLAS/lapack/FFTW/whatever) that have effect and that are constantly evolving.

-  Creating solid system
+  Creating solid system.

 Solution we are using: docker containerization.